Coronavirus (COVID-19) updates on what's happening in East Ayrshire schools and early childhood centres.

 Following the recent announcement from the Deputy First Minister in the return of schools, we are delighted to bring you more details on our plans to reinstate education for young people in East Ayrshire.

-Download our wellbeing renewal guide (PDF 1.03Mb) on supporting worries children might have about returning to school.
+Help and advice on supporting worries children might have about school.

 School meals pre-order portal